 A quick and dirty introduction to the PyPPM

-Here's a quick summary of the "why" behind my PyPPM project.
+Here are a couple short summaries of the "what" and "why" behind my PyPPM project.

 Still interested?
 Awesome!
 Read on, friend...